SummaryRead the full fact sheet

-- Baseball caps and visors offer little protection to the cheeks, ears and neck and are not recommended.
+- Baseball caps and visors are not recommended – they offer little protection to the cheeks, ears and neck.

 - Choose a style that can be adjusted at the crown or has a strap with a safety snap to avoid any possible choking hazards.

-- Wearing a hat with a brim that shades the eyes can also reduce UV radiation to the eyes by 50 per cent.
+- Wearing a hat with a brim that shades the eyes can also reduce UV radiation to the eyes by 50%.

 Recommended brim width measurements

 Where practical, children should wear close-fitting, wrap-around sunglasses that cover as much of the eye area as possible.
-The sunglasses should meet Australian/New Zealand Standard AS/NZS 1067:2003 and preferably be marked EPF (eye protection factor) 10.
-There are also swimming goggles with EPF 10.
-Optometry Australia recommends using eye protection all year.
+The sunglasses should meet Australian/New Zealand Standard AS/NZS 1067 and preferably be marked EPF (eye protection factor) 10.
+Optometry Australia recommends using eye protection all year round.

 SunSmart role models for children

-Children copy other people.
+Children often copy those around them.
 Research has shown children are more likely to use sun protection measures if you do.

 Convincing teenagers about sun protection

-Although adolescents are usually aware of the dangers of too much sun, they often don't plan ahead or forget to use these measures.
+Although adolescents are usually aware of the dangers of too much sun, they often don't plan ahead or forget to use the 5 sun protection steps.